JackDougherty/jack-site/_pages/dataviz/index.md

 - Prep for Spreadsheet quiz, to be taken during any 2-hour period from Sun 12 Sept at 12 noon to Tues Sept 14 at 2pm (**extended to Thurs Sept 16th at 2pm**), on [Moodle](https://moodle.trincoll.edu)

 ### Tues 14 Sept
-- Start reading Data Feminism, chapters 1 and 2 <https://data-feminism.mitpress.mit.edu>
+- Start reading Data Feminism, chapters 1 and 2 <https://data-feminism.mitpress.mit.edu> and finish prior to the quiz
-- Start reading HODV Chapter 3 at <https://handsondataviz.org/find.html>
+- Start reading HODV Chapter 3 at <https://handsondataviz.org/find.html> and finish prior to the quiz
 - Overview of Learning Goal #2: Find and Question Your Data
   - Challenge power & privilege in data
   - Clarify levels of data